astramieri/power-bi-data-analyst/docs/module_3/data_from_files.md

 The first step is to determine which file location you want to use to export and store your data.

-Yout file might exist in one of the following locations:
+Your file might exist in one of the following locations:
 - **Local**
     - You can import data from a local file into Power BI
     - The file isn't moved into Power BI and a link doesn't remain to it